armsp/AIFU/README.md

   * Did something similar happen again?
 Why?
   * Are there any legislations in the pipeline?
   * Were there any legislations that got blocked?
 Why?
 What were the arguements?
 Who blocked it?
-- [ ] Provide an API or ability to download the whole dataset we are curating so that others could it for other purposes.
+- [x] Provide an API or ability to download the whole dataset we are curating so that others could it for other purposes.
-- [ ] Filepond? securedrop?
+- [ ] Filepond? securedrop? - Most probably won't do this
 - [ ] ^ use Azure Blob Storage and Azure Functions to upload small image, PDF, txt files.
 Exclude executables.
 - [ ] Switch to a vector database?
 Perhaps its not necessary right now since we don't have a lot of data.